 The cartilage in our knee is subject to the everyday stresses we put on our knee.
 If you are a contact athlete, involed in a serious fall or accident, you will suffer a traumatic injury to the cartilage which may cause it to separate from the bone.
-By far the most common cause of cartilage damage and deterioration is because of aging and genetics.
-In the past we had very few options in dealing with these defects or injuries.
-A microfracture is but one of the many options we have to try and minimize your pain and attempt to have the damaged area regrow cartilage.
+By far the most common cause of cartilage damage and deterioration is osteoarthritis.
+Many years ago we had very few options to deal with these defects or injuries.
+A microfracture is but one of the many options we have to try and minimize your pain.

 What is a Microfracture?

 During a microfracture, we clear off the loose pieces of cartilage and debris from the area where the cartilage is missing.
 Once we prepare the area we make many small holes or punctures in the bone (1-2 millimeters).
 Those holes communicate with the bone marrow where stem cells are located.
 These cells have the ability to regenerate many of the tissues in our body.
 If placed in the knee, they can turn into cartilage cells and can fill in a hole in the cartilage.